 Talk to your doctor about whether freezing sperm may be an option for you.
 Ask about the possible benefits and cost of the procedure.
 It isn't always available, and doctors have differing opinions about its effectiveness.

-About six weeks after surgery, your doctor will examine your semen under a microscope to see if the operation was successful.
+About three months after your surgery, your doctor will examine your semen under a microscope to see if the operation was successful.
 To collect a semen sample, your doctor will have you masturbate and ejaculate into a container.

 Your doctor may want to check your semen every two to three months.
 Unless you get your partner pregnant, checking your semen for sperm is the only way to tell if your vasectomy reversal was a success.

 When a vasectomy reversal is successful, sperm usually appear in the semen after a few months, but it can sometimes take a year or more.
-Vasectomy reversal leads to pregnancy in about half of couples within two years.
+When successful, vasectomy reversal usually leads to pregnancy within two years.
+The likelihood for success depends on various factors, including the length of time which passed since the vasectomy and the female partner's age.

 If vasectomy reversal doesn't work